How to start an e-commerce business and website

 Do you require customers to create a guest account?

-What your shipping rates?
+What are your shipping rates?

 You won’t have an email list yet, but you should be able to gather a selection of contacts, whether it be friends or industry connections.

-Create a personalised newsletter highlighting what your business offers and why your offerings can add value, and send it to all of them using a tool such as MailChimp.
+Create a personalised newsletter highlighting what your business offers and why your offerings can add value and send it to all of them using a tool such as MailChimp.

+After your first big push, you’ll need a long-term marketing strategy.
 Use industry research to figure out what the best platforms are going to be for your product, whether it be Google Shopping, Google Ads, social media such as Pinterest or Facebook, or newsletters.

 Talk to those in your sector about what works best for them.